 We had his parent teacher assessment this month which went well.
 He has been called helpful and friendly and seems to have a good rapport with all of his teachers.
 To quote some lines from his assessment: ‘Aryan is aware of others’ feelings for example looking sad or concerned when seeing one of his peers upset.’

 He understands routines and pays attention to little things.
 If I forget my glasses or his bag, he will point it out.
 If there is a discarded tissue, he will pick it up and throw it in the bin.
-He will remind me that I must pick his bag both when we leave the house in the morning and daycare in the evening.
+He will remind me to pick his bag when we leave the house in the morning and daycare in the evening.

-He was always an independent soul but with age he is getting more vocal about it.
+He was always an independent soul but with every passing month, he is getting more vocal about it.
 He hugs his ball and declares, ‘MY’!
 He can build little tower blocks on his own and say, ‘tower!’.
 He likes peeling oranges by himself, and sometimes won’t let us open his coat because HE will.
-At other times, he is as babyish as ever, refusing to let Nina put on his coat because it must be Mommy.
+At other times, he is as babyish as ever, refusing to let Nina put on his coat because it has to be Mommy.
 Often, he wants to go to bed or daycare with some toy or trinket and gets really emotional when we take it away from him.

 Time and again, he teaches me to slow down, to enjoy splashing on rainy puddles, to giggle helplessly over stolen kisses, to make up silly games (which somehow always involves him falling over!).
 Ever grateful for my son’s innocent presence in my hectic life.